lorencig/l0renc1.github.io/_projects/medikons.md

 ## 🎯 About Medikons

 Medikons is an innovative platform based on Artificial Intelligence, designed to break down complex information from clinical analysis results into clear, simple language.
-Medikons aims to help individuals develop the essential knowledge needed to interpret their analysis results independently, ensuring everyone can proactively engage with their health data.
+Medikons aims to help individuals develop the essential knowledge to interpret their analysis results independently, ensuring everyone can proactively engage with their health data.
 Through this mechanism, we aim to improve public health awareness and encourage individuals to adopt healthier lifestyles.

 ---